n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 includes a relevant `blwf` or `pstf` lookup in the GSUB table.

 > Note: The algorithm is designed to work for all Indic
 > scripts.
-However, Telugu does not utilize pre-base reordering "Ra".
+However, Telugu does not utilize pre-base-reordering "Ra".
 >
 > Also, it is important to note that all consonants in Telugu have a
 > post-base form, therefore the backwards-search step will